Zinoex/IntervalMDP.jl/docs/src/index.md

 !!! info
     Until now, all state-of-the-art tools for IMDPs have been standalone programs.
-    This is explicitly a package, enabling better integration with other tools and libraries.
+    We choose to develop this as a a package to enable better integration with other tools and libraries and improving the extensibility.

 ## Installation